 Concentrating energy means uniting resources in lines or islands, because often we work with soils which were ruined and impoverished by agro mineralization, so we join the grasses, the weeds, in lines or islands and plant our crops in those places, which can receive the luxury of some input, like dung, rock powder, etc, to help them grow in these places.
 The signalgrass is considered by many people to be a bad, aggressive, invasive species which is difficult to control, but understanding how nature works, we use this great strength of signalgrass to work in our favor, we mow lines of 1m width and turn it, then we mow 5, 10 or 15m to each side and accumulate it in this line, planting what we want in the middle of the line, with this coverage, no undergrowth will grow and our cultivation will be better fertilized and protected from dryness.
 If it is in the summer, 30 or 40 days later we will again have signalgrass growing in the rows and so we will successively dominate the field with the strength of its own signalgrass, in lines or islands (Image 26).

-Image 26 - Concentrating resources in rows: mowed grass is accumulated in the planting row.
+Image 26 - Concentrating resources in rows; mowed grass is accumulated in the planting row.

 Ernst is currently applying this principle with the use of Mombasa grass in between rows of trees.
-As the Mombasa grass has the characteristic of being low stratum and growing sideways and upwards, not decumbent like the brachiaria brizantha makes management easier, because it invades both lines of trees.
+As the Mombasa grass has the characteristic of being low stratum and growing sideways and upwards, not decumbent like the Brachiaria brizantha, makes management easier, because it does not invade the treelines.